talaygh/talaygh/README.md

 # Hi, I'm Talay Kamali

-**Data Analyst** with 4+ years of experience in SQL, Python, Snowflake, Databricks, and BI tools (Tableau, Power BI).
+**Data Analyst** with 4+ years of experience in SQL · Python · Snowflake · Databricks · Tableau · Power BI · Excel · AWS · Azure.

-I'm currently on an active job search and building out this portfolio to showcase end-to-end analytics work — from data ingestion to dashboards and ML models.
+I'm currently on an active job search and building out this portfolio to showcase end-to-end analytics work — from data ingestion to analysis, dashboards, and ML models.

 ---